schoolofcities/urban-data-storytelling/docs/urban-data-visualization/visualizing-and-mapping-density/visualizing-and-mapping-density.md

 | **Aggregation metric**                | What you count or average within each bin (e.g., number of activities, average income).                                                                 | Different metrics highlight different aspects of density; totals may exaggerate large bins, while averages may hide extremes. |
 | **Color scale**                       | How bin values are represented visually.                                                                                                                | Poorly chosen scales can exaggerate or flatten variation, misleading interpretation.                                          |

-### 3D Binning
+## 3D visualizations

 ![](img/toronto-activity-3d-bins.png)

 <small>Source: [School of Cities](https://schoolofcities.github.io/urban-activity-atlas/?metro=toronto_on)</small>

-3D binning is really just an extension of what we just covered in 2D.
+3D is really just an extension of what we just covered in 2D.
 At its most basic form, it lets us visualize the data differently and observe a pattern in a way that might feel more physically tangible to what we see in the real world.
 The example above illustrates this: it takes activity data (generalize to all times of the day) and shows clearly different peaks and troughs across the Greater Toronto Area.

 It doesn't just need to be an added perk though: we can also add another third variable.
 For example, instead of using colour and height to represent the same variable (amount of activity), perhaps we could instead represent something like population, access to transit, car ownership, or peak time of day.
 The point is, a third dimension lets us say more as long as we're smart about it.